Phazorknight/Cogito/Readme.md

 ### Cogito_Pickup.gd
 Use this script to create items that are added to the players inventory.
-I usually create this _before_ I create the item resource, but it doesn't matter, aso long as the references are set.
+I usually create this _before_ I create the item resource, but it doesn't matter, as long as the references are set.

 The basic idea is this:
 Pick up = this is how the item exists in the 3D world.